 |From The Mountains Of Kong To The Mountains Of Madness|

-our feature case-study page for the 'expeditionary' storyline on how writers have adapted the key
+putting together our feature case-study page for the 'expeditionary' storyline on how writers have

-'gateway barrier' scene, it's notable how the conception has expanded from [often exaggerated]
+adapted the key 'gateway barrier' scene, it's notable how the conception has expanded from [often

-natural features, such as cliffs or gorges, to psychological, cultural or spiritual obstacles.
+exaggerated] natural features, such as cliffs or gorges, to psychological, cultural or spiritual

 For example, old maps of Africa showed an extensive E-W range of mountains in West and Central Africa, named The Mountains of Kong, which we now know to be nonexistent - merely a range of low hills on the savannah.
 They did give us a headline name for an iconic 1933 expeditionary film and its central character.
 (The name itself came from a root which also appears in the name of the ruling tribal kingdom which survived in the name of the Congo River to the southeast.)
 Likewise, the mountain-gorilla species on whom Kong is largely modelled is not as mindlessly aggressive (kidnapping women etc) as early explorers depicted, but behind the chest-beating bluff-charges, a rather gentle creature.
 The turning point in public recognition of this was probably David Attenborough's close encounter with them in BBC's 1979 Life On Earth, though the idea of the gentle primate (v murderous mankind) had been dramatised earlier, cf in Nigel Kneale's 1950s tv play and feature film The Abominable Snowman.